 Whether or not a spec is written depends on the scope and complexity of the project, the areas of the software that are involved, and how much detail was provided by the originator of the project.
-For example, an enhancement involving the CU\BASE Teller software will usually require a spec, while one that tweaks a navigation feature on a screen might not need anything further than what the originator explained when submitting the project.
+For example, an enhancement involving the CUBASE Teller software will usually require a spec, while one that tweaks a navigation feature on a screen might not need anything further than what the originator explained when submitting the project.

-This is one of the reasons why the VP of Writing Team/Product Design is included as one of the default approvers on Software Enhancements, so that a decision can be made as to whether specs are appropriate or not.
+This is one of the reasons why the EVP of Client Experience, who oversees the Writing Team, is included as one of the default approvers on Software Enhancements, so that a decision can be made as to whether specs are appropriate or not.